natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-19S%20(Germany).md

 * Three powerful, high velocity 30 mm cannons
 * Unparalleled thrust-to-weight ratio, providing excellent acceleration and climb rate
-* Amongst the fastest of all aircraft in-game
+* Amongst the fastest of all aircraft at its BR
 * Notably short takeoff run for a high-tier jet
 * Access to a drogue chute for high-speed landings (deploys automatically below 300 km/h)
 * Can perform combat manoeuvres which even modern fly-by-wire aircraft struggle with